roneesh/test_app/readme.md

 I am aware I could use the 'new' syntax to create application objects, however in this case it seems like too complex a solution, so I stuck with just creating a basic application object.

+## Data Validations

+As a first line of client side defense I use HTML5's pattern attribute.
+I try and use commonly accepted regexes for fields like e-mail and phone and names, but in this app I wrote my own (hopefully this demonstrates I can write regex if needed!).
+There is jQuery validation implemented in main.js, and then the server does some validation in index.js.
+So in tota the app has 3 measures of validation security in it.

 ## HTML

 I try and keep markup clean and use semantic elements such as footer, nav, section, etc when reasonable.